All of life is doing science…

 See also The Carbon Paradox – Marcus Gibson:

 See, also the great book: Sapiens: A Brief History of Humankind (Harari 2015)

 I should maybe note one important thing here – it seems the laws of physics operate all the way up and down…

-A quote from Consilience: The Unity of Knowledge (Wilson 1999):
+And another quote, this time from Consilience: The Unity of Knowledge (Wilson 1999):

 `The central idea of the consilience world view is that all tangible phenomena, from the birth of stars to the workings of social institutions, are based on material processes that are ultimately reducible, however long and tortuous the sequences, to the laws of physics.